-The USC Foundation has developed the One Day Seminar to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
+The USC Foundation has developed the One Day Seminar/Webinar to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
 Furthermore, all attendees will be eligible for continuing education units (CEU’s).

 One Topic Per Seminar

 0.3 to 0.6 CEUs, which is equivalent to

 of any seminar